 - Once you have your NetID, you should first log in to SPIRE, the University's secure student records system.
 You will use SPIRE to post basic course information (e.g., required textbooks), access class rosters, and submit grades; request a Moodle course, class email list, blog, or online storage space for your courses; manage your personal information.
 If you are teaching in the upcoming semester, check to be sure that your courses are listed in your Faculty Center.

 - A comprehensive technology checklist is available from the Office of Information Technologies.

 - Once you have your NetID you can also:

 - Get your campus ID (UCard).
 Go to the UCard Office, 168 Whitmore Adminisrative Building (M-F, 8:30 a.m. - 5:00 p.m.)
 They will take your picture and give you your card.

-- Activate your Library access.
-Go to the W.E.B.
+- Activate your Library access to check out physical materials and access online resources.
+Go to the Circulation Desk on the Lower Level of the W.E.B.
 Du Bois Library (the tallest building on campus) to get registered into the library system.
 Library hours vary â€“ please check the schedule online.
 Bring your UCard and a copy of your employment contract.

 NEW TO UMASS - FAQ